jdjohn215/trail-access/geo-sources/milwaukee/README.md

 * `Milwaukee_County_Trails.geojson` was downloaded from [Milwaukee County GIS and Land Information](https://gis-mclio.opendata.arcgis.com/datasets/MCLIO::trails-in-milwaukee-county-feature-layer/about) on 9/20/2022.
 * `Street_Centerlines.geojson` was downloaded from [Milwaukee County GIS and Land Information](https://gis-mclio.opendata.arcgis.com/datasets/MCLIO::street-centerlines/about) on 9/19/2022.
+* `OSM_Roads_and_Paths.geojson` is derived from the Wisconsin statewide shapefile downloaded from [GEOFABRIK](http://download.geofabrik.de/north-america/us/wisconsin.html) on 9/20/2022.
+It was last updated on 9/20/2022.
+* `OSM_Roads_and_Paths_Codebook.pdf` was extracted from the full codebook [available here](http://download.geofabrik.de/osm-data-in-gis-formats-free.pdf).